Mr. Melvin Nielson

 After training in Arkansas, Missouri, Arizona and Tennessee, in December 1943, he was shipped to Northern Ireland for more training.
-He entered France on D-Day + 26 via the Omaha Beach invasion.
+He entered France on D-Day Plus 26 via the Omaha Beach invasion.
 The war ended for Melvin on May 5, 1945, when his regiment met Russian soldiers at the Elbe River in northern Germany.
 He was discharged from active military duty in October 1945.
-He had attained the rank of staff sergeant and was awarded a Purple Heart and four Bronze Stars for his actions in the European Campaigns in the Hurtgen Forest and the Battle of the Bulge.
+He had attained the rank of staff sergeant and was awarded a Purple Heart and four Bronze Stars for his actions in the European Campaigns in the Hürtgen Forest and the Battle of the Bulge.

 After serving in the United States Army, he received formal education in accounting, tax law and sales at the Lansing School of Business and Accounting and Detroit Business University.
 After graduation, he returned to Grayling and was rehired by Mr. Bruun.

 Eventually Mr. Nielson started his own accounting and tax company, bought the Grayling Insurance Agency, developed the Sherwood Forest subdivision and the Viking Village complex, became involved in various oil and gas ventures and constructed a new office for his company on M-72 that now houses the Grayling Township offices.
-He also served for several years on the Crawford AuSable school board under the leadership of Superintendent Joseph Stripe.
+He also served for several years on the Crawford AuSable School Board under the leadership of Superintendent Joseph Stripe.

 "Mr. Nielson is one of the pioneers in developing the northern Michigan oil and gas industry, and his contributions are unparalleled," wrote Roger Kesseler.
 As president of North Michigan Land & Oil Corporation and with other investors, he had 161 gas wells drilled, and another entity, Nielson Enterprise, drilled 131 wells all within 50 miles of Grayling.